Bailando 2021

-Bailando 2021 is the fifteenth season of Bailando por un Sueño which premiered as a segment on the program Showmatch on May 17, 2021, on the El Trece network following the permanent cancellation of the planned 2020 season.
-However, the competition will start a day later, on May 18.
+Bailando 2021 is the fifteenth season of Bailando por un Sueño which premiered as a segment on the program Showmatch on 17 May 2021, on the El Trece network following the permanent cancellation of the planned 2020 season.
+However, the competition will start a day later, on 18 May.
 Marcelo Tinelli returned as host.
 In addition, the program will feature for the first time a digital host who will be Lizardo Ponce (also a contestant in this edition).

 The season was also named as "La Academia" (The academy), because participants must learn and show multiple artistic disciplines —singing, skating, acrobatics, imitation, acting— in addition to performing a dance presentation.
 There will be new challenges from different artistic manifestations.

 A new format change was introduced for the rest of the season: In the duel, the couples will have to make a different presentation (it does not necessarily have to be dance, it can be another discipline).

 What is new about this season is that the judges are going to have the power (in some rounds) to eliminate a couple —although this mechanism has been carried out in the previous season in the rounds of "Duels I" and "Duels II"—.
 Also on some occasions (in the event of a tie), María Laura "Lolo" Rossi and Eugenia López Frugoni, the choreographers chiefs, define the eliminated couple.

 Cast

-On May 4 was presented the official photo of the cast (celebrities, judges and presenter).
+On 4 May was presented the official photo of the cast (celebrities, judges and presenter).

 Couples

 Initially, 23 teams were confirmed.
 This season 5 couples made up of celebrities participate, they are: Ezequiel Cwirkaluk & Bárbara Silenzi; Florencia Vigna & Facundo Mazzei; Luciana Salazar & Jorge Moliniers; Pablo Prada & Lourdes Sánchez and Ulises Bueno & Rocío Pardo.

-The team number 24 is made up of two celebrities: producer Pablo Prada and dancer Lourdes Sánchez (Prada's girlfriend).
+The 24th team is made up of two celebrities: producer Pablo Prada and dancer Lourdes Sánchez (Prada's girlfriend).
 They were summoned in the first program by Tinelli.

 Due to the low number of couples (15) at this time of year (in August), the production decided to add more couples to the show.
-On August 10, the new contestants were officially confirmed: Ariel Puchetta, Celeste Muriega (who participated in this edition as a replacement for Bárbara Silenzi), Lionel Ferro, Mariela Anchipi (who replaced Sofía Jiménez for 4 rounds) and Rodrigo Tapari.
+On 10 August, the new contestants were officially confirmed: Ariel Puchetta, Celeste Muriega (who participated in this edition as a replacement for Bárbara Silenzi), Lionel Ferro, Mariela Anchipi (who replaced Sofía Jiménez for 4 rounds) and Rodrigo Tapari.
 Nazarena Veléz was confirmed to join the show as a new addition in round 10; but for personal reasons she retired (before her debut).

-On September 20, Nazareno Móttola (who was a substitute contestant this season) was confirmed to compete in the show.
+On 20 September, Nazareno Móttola (who was a substitute contestant this season) was confirmed to be competing in the show.

-On September 21, Agustín Barajas (Hernán Piquín's boyfriend) was confirmed to participate in the competition.
+On 21 September, Agustín Barajas (Hernán Piquín's boyfriend) was confirmed to be participating in the competition.
 In addition, a live casting was held to find the dance partner among the dancers on the La Academias staff: Estefanía Pais, Julia «Juja» Pérez and Loana «Loli» Ruiz were the pre-selected for the position; being latter selected by the judges as a professional from Barajas.